-6.4 Points for both titles will be awarded at each Event according to the following scale:
+6.4 Points for both titles will be awarded at each Event according to the following scale :

-1st 25 points 2nd 18 points 15 points 3rd 12 points 4th 10 points 5th 6th 8 points 7th 6 points 4 points 8th 2 points 9th 10th 1 point
+1st : 25 points

+2nd : 18 points

+3rd : 15 points

+4th : 12 points

+5th : 10 points

+6th : 8 points

+7th : 6 points

+8th : 4 points

+9th : 2 points

+10th : 1 point

-In addition to the above, one point will be awarded to the driver who achieved the fastest lap of the race and to the constructor whose car he was driving, provided the lap time was achieved without incurring a penalty and he was in the top ten positions of the final race classification (see Article 45).
-No point will be awarded if the fastest lap is achieved by a driver who was classified outside the top ten positions.
+In addition to the above, one point will be awarded to the driver who achieved the fastest valid lap time of the race and to the constructor whose car he was driving, provided he was in the top ten positions of the final race classification (see Article 45).
+No point will be awarded if the fastest valid lap time is achieved by a driver who was classified outside the top ten positions.

-- 6.5 If a race is suspended under Article 41, and cannot be resumed, no points will be awarded if the leader has completed two laps or less, half points will be awarded if the leader has completed more than two laps but less than 75% of the original race distance and full points will be awarded if the leader has completed 75% or more of the original race distance. - If the formation lap is started behind the safety car (see Article 36.14(c)), the original race distance will be deemed to be the distance calculated in accordance with Article 5.3(c).
-However, the maximum race time of four hours (see Article 5.3(b) will commence at the scheduled race start time. - 6.6 The drivers finishing first, second and third in the Championship must be present at the annual FIA Prize Giving ceremony.
+6.5 If a race is suspended under Article 41, and cannot be resumed, no points will be awarded if the leader has completed two laps or less, half points will be awarded if the leader has completed more than two laps but less than 75% of the original race distance and full points will be awarded if the leader has completed 75% or more of the original race distance.

+If the formation lap is started behind the safety car (see Article 36.14(c)), the original race distance will be deemed to be the distance calculated in accordance with Article 5.3(c).
+However, the maximum race time of four hours (see Article 5.3(b) will commence at the scheduled race start time.

+6.6 The drivers finishing first, second and third in the Championship must be present at the annual FIA Prize Giving ceremony.